-This is not permitted during Level 5 restrictions.
+This is not currently permitted but is expected to change shortly.
+We await further information on the production of Covid-19 passports for proof of vaccination from Government.
 Once permitted again here are the guidelines to keep you safe:

 For casual walk in guests, we ask that you check in on arrival and give details of at least one member of your party.
 Guests should not remain seated in the lobby area for more than 90 minutes and are required to order food during this time.
 Menus are sanitised after each use, and QR codes are available on each table for scanning of menus and other important information.

 I have an upcoming reservation with you, what should I do?

 We advise that you call ahead if you have any special requests, or if any members in your party have any underlying health conditions that might require special attention.
 If any member of your party has recently shown symptoms of Corona Virus or a high temperature, we ask that they do not travel.

 If you have an existing reservation and need assistance in rescheduling or cancelling your reservation, please send us an e-mail to firstname.lastname@example.org or telephone with your request and we will contact you as soon as possible.
 We recommend that guests who have booked through an online platform, travel agencies or other third-party providers contact their booking provider for further assistance.

 What are you doing if a guest or staff member become unwell?

 If employees or an immediate family member does not feel well, the order is to stay at home and clarify any medical condition before returning to work.
 If an employee presents with Covid-19 related symptoms while in the workplace they will be brought by a Covid-19 leader to the isolation area and the authorities notified.

 Should a guest present with any symptoms of or feel unwell during their stay, we kindly ask them to stay in their room and contact local health authorities, who will provide further instructions and assist with medical needs.
 We ask any guest who is feeling unwell to telephone Front Desk and inform them.